Whitetip Reef Shark Encounters on the Great Barrier Reef: A Fascinating Encounter

 Overfishing and Bycatch

-Commercial and artisanal fisheries often unintentionally catch them as bycatch.
+Commercial and artisanal fishermen often unintentionally catch them as bycatch.
 Moreover, some cultures consider their meat and fins delicacies, leading to deliberately targeting these sharks in certain areas.

 Habitat Loss and Degradation